testusr/coursera-meta-frontend-dev/module2/p1-styling-a-page/README.md

 ### Tips

-* Ensure that the **DOCTYPE** is declared at the beginning of the file.
-* Remember that HTML documents have a specific structure.
+* If you get stuck, apply the CSS rules one at a time and verify their behaviour is what you expect.
-* Review the lessons *What is HTML?* and *HTML Documents.*
+* Review the lessons *Selecting and Styling*, *Text and color in CSS*, *Different types of selectors*, and *Box Model Introducction*.